Trail Running in Ireland

 With the weather warming up and the days getting longer, the paths of Ireland’s forests and woods are filling up with trail runners taking advantage of the season.
 Trail running differs from traditional road running in one simple but important way–it takes place off the beaten path and out in a forest, on a mountain, or anywhere in between.
 It’s a great way for runners to infuse energy and variety into their workouts while enjoying the natural scenery.

 Here at Great Outdoors, we have staff who participate in nearly every sport under the sun.
 A lot of them do a little bit of everything, too.
-But our notorious trail runners, John O’Regan, John Guy, Petra Fasungova, and Eoin Kelly, have all offered to share some of their advice and experience about trail running, Wicklow, and gear recommendations.
+But our notorious trail runners, John O’Regan, John Guy, Ian Conneely and others, have offered to share some of their advice and experience about trail running, Wicklow, and gear recommendations.

 Why trail running?

 Trail running isn’t easy.
 In fact, it can be extraordinarily strenuous on the body and test your physical and mental strength in ways that you’ve never anticipated.

 John O’Regan, one of our sponsored athletes, is an ultrarunner, which means he specialises in running in any distance longer than a marathon, which is 42.195 kilometres.
 When asked why in the world he would put himself through that, he said that it happened by accident.
 Years ago, he’d heard that there was to be an ultramarathon in the Sahara Desert, and he thought: “What a cool way to see the Sahara Desert!”
 Since then, he’s been running competitively and has completed races on all seven continents.
 He says that the appeal of running really started with his interest in all of the wonderful places that running could take him.

 Indeed, trail running is an excellent way to get out and see new places.